tpecholt/imrad/README.md

 3. Build the INSTALL project in Release mode.
 It may require running VS with admin rights
 4. If you didn't alter CMAKE_INSTALL_PREFIX variable ImRAD will be installed into *C:\Program Files\imrad\latest*

-## Linux
+## Linux, MacOS
-1. Due to the GTK FileOpen dialog dependency you need to `apt install` these packages first (exact list depends on your OS):
+1. *Ubuntu*: Due to the GTK FileOpen dialog dependency you need to `apt install` these packages first (exact list depends on your OS):

    *pkg-config gtk-3-dev libsystemd-dev libwebp-dev libzstd-dev*